 Off-grid energy systems present a great opportunity for self-sufficient generation, storage and consumption of renewable energy, particularly in remote areas.

-An off-grid project is defined as one requiring a power supply of more than 10 kW and that is not connected to one of Australia’s large-scale electricity grids: the National Electricity Market, the South West Interconnected System or the North West Interconnected System.
+An off-grid project is defined as one requiring a power supply of more than 10 kW that is not connected to one of Australia’s large-scale electricity grids: the National Electricity Market, the South West Interconnected System or the North West Interconnected System.

 Off-grid energy systems generate electricity for homes, businesses, communities and towns.
 They can be standalone or mini-grids.